Blog article

 The ratio reached a record high of 130.3% in March 2021.

-While the ratio has declined slightly since 2021, there is no sign that it will fall meaningfully in the future.
-The Congressional Budget Office projects debt held by the public will reach 118% of GDP by 2035, potentially exceeding $52 trillion by the end of the decade.
+While the ratio has declined from that peak, it is climbing again and reached 122.3% in Q4 2025.
+The Congressional Budget Office projects that federal debt held by the public will rise from 101% of GDP in 2026 to 120% of GDP by 2036, surpassing the post-World War II record of 106%.
+The CBO estimates the total national debt could exceed $52 trillion by the end of the decade.

 The Aging Population Challenge